learn-co-students/rails-paperclip-readme-v-000/README.md

 gem "paperclip"
 ```

 Run `bundle install` to finish it up.
+If your Rails server is already
+running, remember to restart it so that it has access to the new gem.

 ### Adding An Avatar To An Author